-HIV patients are taking legal action against Gilead Sciences, Inc., the maker of antiviral drugs containing tenofovir disoproxil fumarate (“TDF”).
+HIV patients and other patients at risk of HIV are taking legal action against Gilead Sciences, Inc., the maker of antiviral drugs containing tenofovir disoproxil fumarate (“TDF”).
 The brand name drugs Truvada, Viread, Atripla, Stribild, and Complera are compounded with TDF, which has been linked to severe side effects.
-According to filed lawsuits, Plaintiffs claim Gilead not only failed to warn them of these side effects but also knowingly held back a safer version of the medication in order to maximize their profits.

-Baron & Budd has fought this type of despicable corporate behavior for more than 40 years.
+Baron & Budd has represented individuals in lawsuits against major pharmaceutical companies for more than 40 years.
 If you took one of these drugs and suffered harm as a result, we may be able to help.

 How TDF is Supposed to Work

 Unfortunately, there is no cure for HIV (human immunodeficiency virus), which attacks the immune system of the body.
 If not held in check, HIV can rapidly multiply throughout the body, destroying immune cells and leaving the body susceptible to a host of severe infections.
 Medications can help patients control the virus so that they can continue to live a normal life and lower the risk of infection to others.

 The U.S. Food and Drug Administration (FDA) approved TDF for use in adults in 2001.
 TDF medications are designed to block the formation of an enzyme that allows the virus to multiply.
 In doing so, it helps to reduce the amount of HIV in the body and can help people with HIV live longer.
 More recently, TDF medications were approved for adults and adolescents at risk of HIV, as TDF can lower the chance of patients contracting HIV.